mattak/chrome-githubNewlineReplacer/README.md

-# Cursor Rules
+# chrome-githubNewlineReplacer

-A Chrome extension for managing custom cursor rules.
+A Chrome extension for replace \\n to actual newlines in textareas on github.

 ## Features

-- 🎯 Customize cursor styles per website
-- ⚡ Real-time cursor updates
-- 🔒 Local settings storage
-- 🌐 Works on all websites
+- 🎯 Replace \\n to actual newlines in textareas on github.

 ## Development Setup